Harald-U/kubernetes-handson/docs/lab6.md

   password: c2VjcmV0
 ```

-Apply it with:
+Create it with:

 ```
-$ kubectl apply -f deploy/secret.yaml
+$ kubectl create -f deploy/secret.yaml
 ```

 Using this type of secret is almost the same like using the configmap we created.